turtle2007/ff/_posts/2018-12-21-Crossmodal-Paradox.md

 * RQ2: How do people integrate crossmodal information in which two CCs are mutually exclusive?
 Furthermore, how, if at all,  does the integration of such information change in the presence or absence of cognitive priming?

-## Method, results and implications for design
+## Method, Results and Implications for Design

 If you are interested in knowing the discoveries and contributions of this project, you can read the published paper from [here](https://scholar.google.co.uk/citations?user=IHMO_z0AAAAJ&hl=en&oi=ao).